8 Freebies Only College Students Can Get

 Some of these freebies do require proof, such as a .edu email address or a college I.D.
 Check with each individual company to see what you need to provide to get your free stuff.
 It will take a little effort, but the payoff will be well worth it.

 Free Amazon Prime With Prime Student

 College students can get 6-months of Amazon Prime for free with Amazon Prime Student.
-This includes free two-day shipping with no minimum purchase, unlimited free streaming of movies and TV shows with Prime Video, and unlimited storage for your photos.
+This includes free two-day shipping with no minimum purchase, unlimited streaming of movies and TV shows with Prime Video, unlimited Prime reading, and unlimited storage for your photos.
 You'll also get early access to select Amazon Lightning deals.

 Keep in mind that after your 6-month of free Prime Student is over, they'll automatically renew you for Amazon Prime at a special student rate.
 However, you can cancel before this happens.

 You'll need to provide proof of enrollment to get this freebie.

 Lucky for you, some hungry college kids have created some websites and apps that will help you find free food on your college campus.

 Free Food on Campus allows you to search your college campus to see if there are any events going on that will feed you for free.
 If you're hosting an event, this is a great way to list it and get all the students you can to come.

 There are also quite a few freebie days, where you can pick up some free food or drinks on certain dates of the year.
 This includes free donuts, coffee, and even free pretzels.

 Students currently enrolled in college can get Office 365 Education for free which includes online versions of Office, and a bunch of other productivity applications that are going to help you research and collaborate on projects.
 You'll need a valid school email address when you sign up.